Real Estate Advertiser Frequently Asked Questions

 - For sale properties can be filtered by: Properties with Open House information or New Developments (including new homes and new construction) by clicking on the appropriate check box in the search bar

-- For rent properties can be filtered by: No Fee, Open Houses or Vacation Homes by clicking on the appropriate check box in the search bar
+- For rent properties can be filtered by: Open Houses, Pet Policy or other features by clicking on the appropriate check box in the search bar

 Users have the ability to add multiple cities, states or neighborhoods on any search results page (or by clicking on the "Advanced Search" link displayed in the property search box), as well as continue to refine their search criteria to ensure that they're getting the results that best match their property needs.

 6) In what order do locations or zip codes appear in the search box as users are typing?

 If there are multiple locations that fit the characters entered by a user, the search bar will sort based on the following criteria:

 - NY State, Connecticut and New Jersey (neighborhoods will appear before cities and cities before states)

 - All other locations sorted alphabetically (neighborhoods will appear before cities and cities before states)